pantheon-systems/documentation/source/_docs/guides/launch/03-domains.md

   </div>
 </div>
 ### Maintenance Window
-If you are unable to prove domain ownership, you will not be able to pre-provision HTTPS to prevent service interruption.
+If you are unable to prove domain ownership (e.g. WPEngine blocks serving the required challenge file) you will not be able to pre-provision HTTPS to prevent service interruption.
 In these cases, we recommend completing the next section ([Configure DNS](/docs/guides/launch/configure-dns/)) during a planned maintenance window lasting up to one hour.
 HTTPS will be available for the domain within an hour of pointing DNS to Pantheon.